 The impairment losses on financial assets represents the impairment provision on long aging trade and other receivables.
-For each of FY2016, FY2017 and FY2018, our impairment losses on financial assets amounted to approximately RMB4.0 million, RMB4.7 million and RMB6.8 million representing approximately 3.9%, 4.8% and 4.4% of our revenue for each year.
-For 1H2019, we recorded a reversal of impairment loss on financial assets amounting to approximately RMB3.6 million.
-The reduction in impairment provision was primarily due to the settlement of long outstanding trade receivables by our customers in 1H2019.
-Please refer to paragraphs headed "Critical accounting policies, judgments and estimates - Provision for expected credit losses on trade receivables" and "Critical accounting policies, judgments and estimates - Provision for expected credit losses on other receivables" in this section for details.
+For each of FY2016, FY2017 and FY2018, our impairment losses on financial assets amounted to approximated RMB4.0 million, RMB4.7 million and RMB6.8 million representing approximately 3.9%, 4.8% and 4.4% of our revenue for each year.
+Please refer to paragraphs headed "Critical accounting policies, judgement and estimates - Provision for expected credit losses on trade receivables" and "Provision for expected credit losses on other receivables" in this section for details.